 But the view.
 The view is everything.
 I can see our next year and I’m ready to stretch into it.

 Have you read the entire series?
-Click below for more excited episodes.
+Click below for more exciting episodes.

 image: vintage kids book on space travel, joe haupt, creative commons usage